ytdl-patched/ytdl-patched/README.md

 * **Format debugger**: You can debug `-f FORMAT` specs, by just adding `-Fv`.
 This doesn't work if specs passed to `-f` is malformed.
 You'll get `DEBUG` column with tokens in arguments, and list of unmatched tokens.

-* ~~**Streamlink integration**: You can download video sites that ytdl-patched don't support but Streamlink do.
-Currently works with Streamlink 2.3.0.~~
-    * **You have to install Streamlink via pip: `pip install -U streamlink`**
-    * ytdl-patched's extractor **takes precedence** even if Streamlink has appropriate plugin for the input URLs.
-To force Streamlink, prefix URL with `streamlink:`
-    * Format selections, extracting titles don't work at all due to limitation of Streamlink.
-Formats are sorted by Streamlink, and ytdl-patched is just providing it as returned.
-Filenames are automatically guessed from URLs.

 ## NEW FEATURES IN YT-DLP